grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.awss3.md

 Encoding overrides the marshaler if it's present and sets it to use the encoding extension defined in the collector configuration.

-Refer to the Open Telemetry [encoding extensions][] documentation for more information.
+Refer to the Open Telemetry [encoding extensions][encoding] documentation for more information.

 [encoding]: https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/{{< param "OTEL_VERSION" >}}/extension/encoding